Have you ever thought about how songs are structured? What makes a chorus feel like a chorus? What makes a good verse?

 A song like “Bohemian Rhapsody” does not follow any particular structure and yet it’s obviously an incredible song full of genius ideas.

 The point is that these structures are places to start.
-They teach your things about what makes music feel good, what makes music impactful.
+They teach you things about what makes music feel good and what makes music impactful.